-- As we have seen, this equation is used in two-equation models. - In the $k \epsilon$ model, the coefficient C{μ} is equal to 0.09. - This coefficient also appears in the $k-\omega$ model, but it is called β^ instead. - This coefficient can be calibrated using the approximation of the two-dimensional shear layer flow. - That is, we are dealing with a simple pure shear flow, a big simplification. - Additionally, let us assume local equilibrium (the ratio of production and dissipation is approximately one). - Which is not entirely true, as this quantities are not entirely in equilibrium, even in shear flows. - And as usual, we assume local isotropy at the level of the smallest scales.
+- As we have seen, this equation is used in two-equation models. - In the $k-\epsilon$ model, the coefficient C_μ is equal to 0.09. - This coefficient also appears in the $k-\omega$ model, but it is called β^ instead. - This coefficient can be calibrated using the approximation of the two-dimensional shear layer flow. - That is, we are dealing with a simple pure shear flow, a big simplification. - Additionally, let us assume local equilibrium which means that the ratio of production and dissipation is approximately one (his scenario usually happens far from the walls). - However, this hypothesys is not entirely true, as this quantities are not entirely in equilibrium, even in shear flows. - And as usual, we assume local isotropy at the level of the smallest scales.